Oberkoh/project-euler/README.md

 `python [filename.py]`

 ## Contribute
 TODO: complete details on how to contribute.
-Open source and available to encourage new programmers to solve the challenge
+This project is open source and available to
+encourage new programmers to solve the challenge.
+We'll be happy to have your contributions.

 ## Support